teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Value**: 0 gold
 - **Weight**: 0.1 kg
 - **Stackable**: No
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Hold up to examine
+- **Interaction Gestures**: Use voice command to examine
 - **Haptic Feedback**: Subtle vibration when picked up
 - **Description**: A map leading to hidden treasures.
 Cannot be sold.
-In VR, holding the map up to examine adds a sense of discovery.
+In VR, players can use a voice command to examine the map, enhancing accessibility.

 ---